Progressives want a wealth tax for the super rich. Here's why it's hard to pull off

 "I do not take a cash salary or a bonus from anywhere," Elon Musk wrote on Twitter this month when he waded into the wealth tax debate.
 "I only have stock, thus the only way for me to pay taxes personally is to sell stock."

-Getting compensation in shares has another huge advantage.
-In the U.S., stocks are not liable for taxes unless sold, and the rich often don't sell their holdings unless they have to.
+Founders who own shares in their own companies tend to have another huge advantage.
+In the U.S., those type of stocks are generally not liable for taxes unless sold, and the rich often don't sell their holdings unless they have to.

 In fact, they often pass them on to their offspring, who can also hold onto the stock.